Back-to-School Speech-Language Activities for Elementary Students

 Back-to-School Articulation Practice

-I can’t leave out articulation activities in my list of back-to-school speech therapy activities!
+Here’s one more no-prep articulation activity on the BOOM Cards platform!
 Spice up typical practice with a school-themed set of BOOM Cards to work on those articulation drills!

 I hope these back-to-school speech-language activities get you started on a wonderful school year!